tc39/proposal-async-context/SOLUTION.md

 }, 1000);
 ```

-The propagation operation in the section doesn't mean an actual propagation
-operation will be effective immediately.
-It is possible to link those async
-operation by the time of invocation like `Promise.resolve(value)`.
-As such,
-one of the major design goal of current `AsyncLocal` value propagation can be
-fulfilled by leveraging the performance hit to the time when we explicitly call
-`AsyncLocal.getValue()`.
-The applications that didn't use any AsyncLocal
-features will not be punished for the implementation of AsyncLocal.
+In the example above, an object was stored in the AsyncLocal.
+Therefore, it is
+possible to write properties on the object but not setting the value of the
+AsyncLocal and not triggering `valueChangedListener`.

 ### Stop propagation